 - Use Color Remover

 Most probably, you will get the hair dye result on the same day.
-If the results are not what you’ve expected, the best way to lighten this is to use hair shampoo.
-There's no special requirement for this, any shampoo will do the job.
-We recommend you to use Argan Shampoo and Conditioner.
-It's a paraben-free shampoo, perfect for your hair dye.
+If the results are not what you've expected, the best way is to follow some natural DIY techniques.

 See a professional hairstylist